Window Tinting – California Codes

 (4) Side windows, which are to the rear of the driver.

-(5) Direction, destination, or termini signs upon a passenger common carrier motor vehicle or a school bus, if those signs do not interfere with the driver’s clear view of approaching traffic.
+(5) Direction, destination, or termini signs upon a passenger standard carrier motor vehicle or a school bus, if those signs do not interfere with the driver’s clear view of approaching traffic.

 (6) Rear window wiper motor.